sass/sass/accepted/module-system.changes.md

   to load `foo.scss.import` and `@import "foo"` doesn't try to load `foo.import/index.scss`.

+* Rename configuration variables when they're passed to a forwarded module with an `AsClause`.

 * Only allow top-level members to shadow forwarded members.

 * Clean up the way "Forwarding Modules" is invoked.